JulianRaya/brot/README.md

 View demo at http://julianraya.com/

-Arrow keys to pan the image.
+Use the arrow keys to pan the image.
-ctrl + Arrow up/down zooms in/out
+Use ctrl + Arrow up/down zooms in/out.
-ctrl + Arrow left/right changes maximum iterations (higher numbers give the fractal more depth)
+Use ctrl + Arrow left/right changes maximum iterations (higher numbers give the fractal more depth).
+Values can also be edited manually in the control panel.